How much does it cost to move interstate?

 How much does it cost to move from state to state?

-Based on interstate moves we've done for clients over the past 10 years, on average, moving interstate will cost you between $2,000 - $4,500 for a 3-4 bedroom house move.
+Based on interstate moves we've done for clients over the past 10 years, on average, moving interstate will cost you between $2,600 - $5,850 for a 3-bedroom house move.

-Keep in mind these are only averages and it does depend on the amount of furniture you have, and the types of furniture (eg. budget more for a king size bed, several lounge suites or an upright piano), but these figures will give you a starting point to help you plan for your moving budget.
+Keep in mind these are only averages and it does depend on the amount of furniture you have, and the types of furniture (eg. budget more for a king-size bed, several lounge suites or an upright piano), and the distance of the move, but these figures will give you a starting point to help you plan for your moving budget.

 Want to calculate your move for a different location?